What are Redox connections?

 The Developer page

-The beauty of Redox is that you can typically use the same configuration (i.e., API keys and endpoints) to integrate with multiple connections.
-There are cases for having more than one configuration with Redox; for example, you may want a unique configuration for each communication method you establish.
-But most often, you can use the same configuration for a given API action to exchange data with all of your connections.
+The beauty of Redox is that you can typically use the same setup (i.e., sources and destinations) to integrate with multiple connections.
+There are cases for having more than one source and destination, though.
+For example, you may want unique sources and destinations for each communication method you use.
+But most often, you can use the same setup for a given API action to exchange data with all of your connections.

 Learn more about data exchange.

-After you configure your system, we help establish the business agreement with your connection.
+After finishing your setup with Redox, we help you establish the business agreement with your connection(s).
 Then, we help configure the nitty gritty details of the exchange, including specific data types, notifications, and filters (if applicable).
-After that, you get to see the visual picture of your configuration and connections on the Connections page of the dashboard.
+After that, you get to see the visual picture of your setup on the Connections page of the dashboard.

-Data flows are a visualization of your data exchange with your connection.
-They show the type of data exchanged, the direction of the data, and your connection's endpoints.
-In other words, data flows visually convey all the nitty gritty details that we helped you configure.
-Data flows are known on the back-end as subscriptions.
+Subscriptions are a visualization of your data exchange with your connection.
+They show the type of data exchanged, the direction of the data, and your connection's destination(s).
+In other words, subscriptions visually convey all the nitty gritty details of your Redox setup and implementations.

-The right side of a data flow displays a list of your connection’s endpoints, but some may have duplicate IDs.
-There may be duplicates if your connection uses one endpoint for multiple event types (e.g., one endpoint for both RECEIVE and RESPOND transactions).
-For the sake of simplicity, we show the endpoints for those transactions separately in the dashboard.
-So the list on the right may look like it has extra endpoints, but some simply display twice.
+The right side of a subscription displays a list of your connection’s destination(s).
+You might see duplicate destination IDs if your connection uses one endpoint for multiple event types (e.g., one destination for both RECEIVE and RESPOND message types).
+For the sake of simplicity, we show those types of destinations separately in the dashboard.
+So the list on the right may look like it has extra destinations, but some simply display twice.

-You can copy your connection endpoint's GUID or view the endpoint's settings by clicking the URL, just like you can with your endpoints.
-The difference is that you can't edit your connection's endpoint details.
+You can copy your connection destination's GUID or view its settings by clicking the URL, just like you can with your own destinations.
+The difference is that you can't edit your connection's settings.

-In between your system and your connection's system, an arrow indicates the direction of the data.
+An arrow between your organization and your connection indicates the direction of the data.
 The arrow's label shows the data model or FHIR® resource that's used, too.
 The number of arrows matches the number of data models or FHIR® resources you plan to exchange (SEND, RECEIVE, REQUEST, or RESPOND) with your connection.